Monday, December 22, 2008

 What do you make from the springs?

 I get this question all the time from everyone.
 What in the world do you want old box springs for?
 I usually tell them that I am going green.
-I take all the old springs that I can find that would have gone to our over filled lanfill and turn them into useful things, and I also sell them to other folks like me who does the same thing with them.
-They are very impressed with my genius by then, or else that look just means that they still think I am crazy.
+I take all the old springs that I can find that would have gone to our over filled landfill and turn them into useful things, and I also sell them to other folks like me who does the same thing with them.
+They are very impressed with my genius by then, or else maybe that look just means that they think I am crazy.

 Where do I find all my springs?